polterguy/polterguy.github.io/tutorials/lambda/index.md

 ```

 The above **[if]** will only evaluate to true if both 1+2 is true,
-or 3+4 is true.
+or both 3+4 is true.
 If 1+3 is true, and all others are false, the
 **[if]** will evaluate to false.
 This becomes the equivalent
 of the following more traditional programming construct.